TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 4/Job 4.6.md

 ---

-Is not thy fear [of God] thy confidence, [And] the integrity of thy ways thy hope?
+Isn't your piety your confidence?
+Isn't the integrity of your ways your hope?